Why we like this lodge

 Aguas Arriba has knowledgeable and attentive guides that sit down with you each evening to discuss with you how you would like to spend the following day.
-Most options are half-day excursions so that you do activities in the morning and afternoon with a break in the middle for lunch at the lodge.
-However, there are also full day excursions available.
 Equally, it’s the perfect place to do nothing, ignore the confinements of time and just soak up the natural beauty of your surroundings.
 This is particularly tempting on a cold, wet day with the draw of the large, open fire inviting you to relax in the cosy living room.

-Lago del Desierto is a wonderful location for fly fishing with plenty of quiet bays and the opportunity to catch rainbow and brown trout usually weighing one to two kilograms.
+Lago del Desierto has plenty of quiet bays offering the opportunity to catch rainbow and brown trout, usually weighing one to two kilograms.
 Due to steep cliffs that descend into the lake's edge, there are areas where the water is deep, so you can let your line sink far.
 You can hire a guide for the day but we recommend bringing your own equipment.

 Aguas Arriba was a once in a lifetime experience.
 The owners were one of a kind!